 Rhian said: “It is really exciting to see IMPACT go live after many months of hard work and dedication from all the partners involved.
 We were honoured to have played a role in getting the Provider Collaborative up and running, which will transform mental health services for patients in the East Midlands.”

-Claire Holmes, IMPACT Programme Lead said: “We commissioned Mills & Reeve to develop a legal agreement for public and independant sector provider organisations working together on a collaborative basis across a system.
+Claire Holmes, IMPACT Programme Lead said: “We commissioned Mills & Reeve to develop a legal agreement for public and independent sector provider organisations working together on a collaborative basis across a system.
 The work was potentially extremely challenging and complex with little precedent.

 “We were very impressed with the manner in which the firm approached and facilitated the work which ensured all organisations were on board and we managed to achieve consensus.